Alphabetical Plant Listing

 • Growing up to 3-4 ft. high and across (90-120 cm), this Dogwood is a multi-stemmed, suckering shrub with beautiful elliptic to ovate leaves.

 • Cornus sanguinea performs best in full sun to part shade, in organically rich, medium moisture, well-drained soils.
-It is not fussy about soils provided they are kept evenly moist and well-drained.
+It is not fussy about soils, provided they are kept evenly moist and well-drained.

 • Cornus sanguinea looks spectacular when massed in shrub borders or as an informal hedge or privacy screen.
 Combine it with dark green or blue conifers to provide contrast and with Asters or Sedums for a great fall color show.

 • While pruning is not required, it should be noted that the best winter stem color appears on new growth.
 For the best display, cut the stems flush to the ground every 2-3 years in early spring, just as the leaf buds start to swell.
 This radical pruning, however, means that you will have a bare spot in the garden for a few weeks and miss the creamy-white flowers or attractive berries since they only form on second-year growth.
-Alternatively, if severe pruning seems too onerous, one-quarter or one-third of the oldest stems could be pruned in early spring of each year, to stimulate the growth of new stems.
+Alternatively, if severe pruning seems too onerous, one-quarter or one-third of the oldest stems could be pruned in early spring each year to stimulate the growth of new stems.

 Requirements